-Like other emerging technologies, Al/ML-enabled tools must be internally validated by FSSPs to assess the ability of the tool to perform in its intended use case.
+Like other emerging technologies, AI/ML-enabled tools must be internally validated by FSSPs to assess the ability of the tool to perform in its intended use case.
 Few resources exist to help FSSPs design and execute these studies, which may require robust statistical analyses.
-Within the spheres of law enforcement-based Al tools and automated systems for forensic applications, policy experts have noted vendor reluctance to expose the inner workings of their algorithms or provide source code for review or testing.
+Within the spheres of law enforcement-based AI tools and automated systems for forensic applications, policy experts have noted vendor reluctance to expose the inner workings of their algorithms or provide source code for review or testing.
 Many vendors elect to conduct validation studies of their own technologies, but FSSPs should consider these results in light of the vendor's potential motivations to present their product positively.
 Lack of validation studies may drive a lack of community understanding on best practices for implementing the technology.

 Developing technical capacity for validation is a shared responsibility between the forensic researchers developing the tools and the FSSP evaluating and implementing them.
-For Al/ML tool developers, it is important to robustly quantify and publish the error rates of their tools and to perform these evaluations using test data that accurately represent real application data.
-For users of Al/ML tools, it is important to carefully examine the reliability of new tools before adoption and to clearly document and communicate when particular Al/ML tools have been used to reach specific determinations or decisions.
-In examining the reliability of new tools, it is best practice to consult with third-party experts and to especially consider if potential systematic biases such as gender and racial bias have been adequately evaluated and quantified.
-Together, developers and forensic community end users should consider the ever-evolving nature of Al/ML-based tools and collectively determine thresholds of what is considered a "validated tool," with the intention of providing guidance that defines when a tool lies within or outside of being "validated."
+For AI/ML tool developers, it is important to robustly quantify and publish the error rates of their tools and to perform these evaluations using test data that accurately represent real application data.
+For users of AI/ML tools, it is important to carefully examine the reliability of new tools before adoption and to clearly document and communicate when particular AI/ML tools have been used to reach specific determinations or decisions.
+In examining the reliability of new tools, it is best practice to consult with third-party experts.
+Together, developers and forensic community end users should consider the ever-evolving nature of AI/ML-based tools and collectively determine thresholds of what is considered a "validated tool," with the intention of providing guidance that defines when a tool lies within or outside of being "validated."